pingcap/community/toc/README.md

 - Partner cooperation project progress monitoring and guidance
 - Supervision and guidance on the progress of the projects in TiDB ecosystem.
-- Participate in technical route discussion and decision-making, such as version release and roadmap formulation, etc.
+- Participate in technical route discussion and decision-making, such as roadmap formulation, etc.
 - Open source collaboration process discussion and decision
 - Discussion and decision-making of community-related activities